 Flexible Session: Some people use a fortnightly or other type of schedule, due to work flexibility or other reasons.

 Session Format: In general meetings are organised weekly, at the same time, on the same day – because this format is proven effective.
 Some couples use a fortnightly or other type of schedule, due to work flexibility or other reasons.
 Good work can be achieved in this format.
 Sometimes it might be a bit slower than a weekly format, as the time is more spread out and depending on what issues you are trying to tackle.

 Double Session: A double session lasts one hour and 50 minutes.
 For couples it can be really helpful to begin the work with a double session.
 This provides you both with more space and time to gain clarity and understanding on the issues you both feel are important whilst allowing for time to consider some strategies that can start you on the road towards the changes you each want.

 Single Session: A single session lasts 50 minutes.
-Once the key objectives are identified and you feel you are on the path towards effective change, single sessions can be useful as review and top up sessions.
+Sometimes couples just want one session to get clarity regarding the relationship or a particular aspect of the relationship.
+For other couples who have undertaken sessions, once the key objectives are identified and you feel you are on the path towards effective change, single sessions can be useful as review or top up sessions.
 They can help keep the momentum of positive change building until you feel you’ve achieved what you want and don’t need us any more.

 This page was written by Maggie Morrow (MSc, BSc, Adv Dip, UKCP) and medically reviewed in June 2020.